brofrain/leptos-animated-for/README.md

 - represent already removed items

-- have their positions changed due to reorder or other elements being added / removed.
+- have their positions changed due to reorder or other elements being added / removed

 Each node has to be uniquely keyed, since the original `<For />`'s logic is used under the hood.
 Additionally, animations will break for unstable or duplicate keys.
 You can refer to the official [`<For />` guide](https://leptos-rs.github.io/leptos/view/04_iteration.html#dynamic-rendering-with-the-for-component) for more detailed information.